top of page

 Anyone residing in an emergency shelter (non-DV) has their information entered into a Homeless Management Information System (HMIS) database.
 LICH is the administrative agency of the database and all clients entered into the system are reviewed based on the length of time they are experiencing homelessness.
 LICH also cross-references that information with DSS rosters to ensure accuracy.

-All households that are currently homeless are tracked on a “By-Name List” in order of their length of time homeless.
-LICH staff work down the structured By-Name List and reach out to households to be assessed for housing needs.
+All households that are currently homeless are identified on a “By-Name List” in order of their length of time homeless.
+LICH staff work down the ordered By-Name List and reach out to households to be assessed for housing needs.
 Currently, LICH staff are contacting households that have been living in shelter continuously for greater than one year.

-All single adults that are identified as being homeless in shelter and/or any the street for greater than one year and also have a disability will be connected and assigned to a LICH Housing Navigator.
-Only chronically homeless single adults are targeted to work directly with LICH Housing Navigators.
+Single adults and families that are identified as being homeless in shelter and/or any the street for greater than one year and also have a disability will be connected and assigned to a LICH Housing Navigator, as available.
+Only chronically homeless single adults and families are provided with additional direct housing support from LICH Housing Navigators.

 For households experiencing homelessness for less than one year, please utilize 2-1-1, NYCONNECTS, or visit the Need Help? page on the CoC website.